IndexThePlanet/Logan/README.md

 ![image](https://github.com/IndexThePlanet/Logan/assets/1218301/3b76ced7-ed01-4842-83f0-d897c0cf7d55)

+Note, the y-axis of this chart is in megabases, as this is the preferred unit for SRA accession sizes.
+20 G megabases is 20 petabases.

 ## v1 release

 All sequencing experiments from a December 2023 freeze of the SRA have been reconstructed and made available as unitigs and contigs as a v1 release of Logan.
 See the [Stats v1](Stats-v1.md) page for more details on this data.